scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 }
 ```

-`ClassInfoType` represents signatures of a class, a trait or the like.
+`ClassInfoType` represents a signature of a class, a trait or the like.
 It is a nominal equivalent of `StructuralType`.

 ```protobuf